nitidbit/eslint-config-nitid/README.md

 - The configuration is an array of config objects
 - File patterns are explicitly specified with `files` patterns
 - Language options consolidated under `languageOptions`
+- Globals are now defined by the project, not by the config

 If you need to use the old configuration format, set the environment variable `ESLINT_USE_FLAT_CONFIG=false`.